 - Prevention eviction services.

 - Diversion services.

-- Housing Locations services.
+- Housing Locations services through housing programs.

 Households that are currently homeless will be assessed to determine if they are eligible for permanent housing programs that include:

 - Rapid re-housing.

 - Permanent Supportive Housing

 - Other Permanent Housing Options.